Alicia1529/Recommender-system-development-and-deployment-for-elderly-mobility-in-NYC/README.md

 ### 5. Main:

-1. yelDataCollection.py: used to make request to Yelp API and retrieve candidate restaurants information.
+1. yelDataCollection.py: make request to Yelp API and retrieve candidate restaurants information.
 (multithreading to increase the speed)

 run it directlly will give you some restaurants that satisfy your setting